 At Tuesday’s meeting, the commissioners will hear summaries of the testimony given previously for all 95 properties.
-Several of us spoke at the public hearing on October 8, 2015, and many of you sent in wonderful messages of support.
+Several of us spoke at the public hearing on October 8, 2015 (you can hear my testimony beginning at 2:24:08), and many of you sent in wonderful messages of support.
 While the public is welcome to attend Tuesday’s meeting, no new testimony will be admitted.
 After weighing the merits of each property, the commission will consider one of three outcomes:

 1. prioritizing designation for some items (by December 2016); or